|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 Move the magnet slowly, and the current will be less than if it is moved quickly.
 Leave it still, and there is no current at all, regardless of how close the magnet may be.
 This is the principle of magnetic induction, and it applies to all coils (indeed to all pieces of wire, although the coil makes the effect much greater).

-If you now take a handful of nails and place them through the centre of the coil, you will see that the current is increased many times - the magnetic field is now more concentrated because the steel nails make a better magnetic path than air.
+If you now take a handful of nails and place them through the centre of the coil, you will see that the current is increased many times - the magnetic field is now more concentrated because the steel nails make a better magnetic path (higher permeability) than air.

 The ease with which any material can carry a magnetic field is called permeability (or more correctly, initial permeability), and different materials have differing permeabilities.
 Some are optimised in specific ways for a particular requirement - for example the cores used for a switchmode power supply transformer are very different from those used for normal 50/60Hz mains transformers.